judge2005/BambuLights/README.md

 # Interface NeoPixels (aka Addressable LED Strip) with Bambu Lab Printers
-I use the BV Riser with my Bambu Labs X1C that has a facility for adding additional lighting, but I also like the idea of the BLLED project that adds lighting that reacts to the state of the printer.
-I can't use BLLED with the riser because the LEDs are too big, so I developed this project which uses WS2812B LEDs to do the same thing.
+I use the [BLV AMS Riser](https://makerworld.com/en/models/19535) with my Bambu Labs X1C that has a facility for adding additional lighting, but I also like the idea of the [BLLED project](https://github.com/DutchDevelop/BLLEDController) that adds lighting that reacts to the state of the printer.
+I can't use BLLED with the riser because the LEDs are too big, but I have a lot of experience developing hardware and software that uses ESP32 and addressable LEDs so I developed this project to do the same thing, but for 5V WS2812B LED strips.

 ![Lights in action](docs/IMG_0339.jpg)
 ## Software